cyrils/pico-web-serial/README.md

 ### How to use?

 Connect Pico to your laptop using micro usb cable.
-Then visit the [demo page](https://cyrils.github.io/pico-web-serial/serial.html) in your chrome browsser.
+Then visit the [demo page](https://cyrils.github.io/pico-web-serial/serial.html) in your chrome browser.